12 images, Castle Rock, quake rock fall & landslide, Bridle Path Rd, Bridle Path:

 Aftershocks are mini quakes following a big quake, where deep plate edges 10 to 20 kms below sort themselves out (hopefully) twanging, pushing, shoving, like a subterranean rugger scrum, sans referee.
 Aftershock pressure & release causes more pressure & release elsewhere, hence more aftershocks along a fault line.
 Someone described it a bit like an elastic band, stretching & releasing energy.

-Aftershocks are not to be feared, but are still hair raising as they are unexpected.
+Aftershocks are hair raising as they are unexpected.
 If one is unlucky to be near an unstable bldg which chucks brick or stones around, or collapses, there are nasty consequences.

 Christchurch is built on old swampland & ancient alluvial plains, so silt liquefaction is a quake consequence where tons of underground silt oozes up in mounds, called volcanoes or boils & together with underground water causes huge damage in riverside areas or old swampland, especially after rains.
 As Chch had heavy rains before the Sept 4 quake, there was lots of liquefaction damage.
 And riverside or swamp suburbs already have underground water.